Natalie Kassanga: Career

 Kassanga began her career as a child.
-After being discovered by MK Vibe, Kassanga made her West End debut in 2007 as Young Nala in The Lion King at the Lyceum Theatre (Alexia Khadime played Older Nala).
+After being discovered by MK Vibe, she made her West End debut in 2007 as Young Nala in The Lion King at the Lyceum Theatre (Alexia Khadime played Older Nala).

 She also formed a band called MjeliK with Natalie Chua and was age eleven when she won the 2008 UK Unsigned singing competition.

 Kassanga subsequently featured in Fagin's (Rowan Atkinson) gang in the Oliver! revival at the Theatre Royal, Drury Lane, and as one of the children on the U.K. tour of Chitty Chitty Bang Bang.

-Later, Kassanga joined the six-piece girl group Alien (or Alien Uncovered); the group auditioned for the 2015 series of The X Factor.
+Later, she joined the six-piece girl group Alien (or Alien Uncovered); the group auditioned for the 2015 series of The X Factor.

 In 2018, Kassanga returned to the West End, starring as Diana Ross in Motown: The Musical at the Shaftesbury Theatre.
 The following year, she was standby for the roles of Zoe Murphy and Alana Beck in the West End production of Dear Evan Hansen at the Noël Coward Theatre.

 After the COVID-19 lockdowns, Kassanga starred as Deena Jones on the U.K. tour of Dreamgirls in 2021.
 For her performance, Kassanga was nominated for Best Female Performer at the Mousetrap Awards.

 In 2023, Kassanga featured in the West End transfer and revival of Crazy for You at the Gillian Lynne Theatre, taking over the role of Irene Roth from Merryl Ansah.
 She also originated the role of Bella in the musical Berlusconi at the Southwark Playhouse.
 In autumn 2024, Kassanga joined the cast of Moulin Rouge!
 The Musical at the Piccadilly Theatre in the lead role of Satine opposite Dom Simpson as Christian.

+In May 2026 it was announced that Kassanga would replace Grace Mouat in The Jonathan Larson Project at the Southwark Playhouse in the summer of the same year.
+She joined Max Harwood, Marcus Collins, Michael Mather and Imelda Warren-Green as Woman 2.